bbugyi200/cookie/README.md

 ```

 ### Template Variables and Statements
-While no where near as full-featured as the [jinja] template engine that [cookiecutter] uses, there are a few special statements avaiable.
-The syntax will be familiar if you have used [jinja] in the past.
+While not as full-featured as the [jinja] template engine that [cookiecutter] uses, there are a few special variables and statements available.
+The syntax for these will be familiar if you have used [jinja] in the past.

 ##### Mark Start Point for Editor
 If the following statement is found in the template, vim will start with the cursor